UCHIC/ODM2Sensor/README.md

 ODM2 Sensor
 ===========

-This project contains a Drupal-based web application for water-related sensor infrastructure and data management.
+This project contains a Python and Django-based web application for water-related sensor infrastructure and data management.
 It is based on the Sensors Extension of Version 2 of the Observations Data Model (ODM2).

 Sponsors
 ---------